 Bookmarks / Anchor Links

 Did you know you can link to different sections within the same webpage?
 You can also use these links on other pages to direct users to a specific section of content.
-This guide provides step-by-step instructions on how to use Bookmarks to do just that.
+This guide provides step-by-step instructions on using Bookmarks to do just that.

 Steps for Creating a Bookmark